TeamAmereca/FuckYeah/TeamAmerica/README.md

-GO to the DisplayJava.java
+1- Go to the file DisplayJava.java<br>
-Run the file
+2- Run the file